sparkletron/PICerino_YMZ284/src/lib_picSN76489/README.md

 ## Documentation
   - See doxygen generated document
-  - Three methods for ready check when setting data to output port.
+  - Method for ready check is universal, NOT efficent.
+Optimize send data for your application!
-    1. Uncomment macro __DELAY_READY for timed delay.
-        - MUST SET __XTAL_FREQ IN HEADER FOR THIS TO WORK.
-    2. Uncomment macro __LOOP_READY for while loop that checks ready state.
-    3. Leave both commented for general delay in system.
-Works with no optimizations.

 ### Example Code
 ```c